Mostafa808/Retro-Snake/README.md

 - Quality control on changing directions with the use of events queue
 - Let players start by moving to the left as well

+Bugs to fix:
+- Game speed-up is based on the time the window is opened rather than the time since the snake has started moving from its initial idle state.